hairetdin/django-taskin/README.rst

 Internationalization
 --------------------

-There are available two language: english and russian.
+There are available two language: English and Russian.
 English - default.

 Add settings to settings.py to apply Russian translation::